line charts for analytics

 • cost activities (like foundation or framing)

-• and cost types (like labor or materials)
+• and cost types (like labor or material costs)

 GENERAL LEDGER JOB COSTING